President of the Copenhagen Consensus Center, political scientist, and author of Cool It

 About Bjørn Lomborg

 Bjørn Lomborg was named as One of the 100 Top Global Thinkers by Foreign Policy, both in 2010 and in 2011, as a Thought Leader by the 2011 Bloomberg New Energy and Finance Summit, and as one of the 100 most influential people in the world by Time magazine.
-He is an adjunct professor at the Copenhagen Business School and author of The Skeptical Environmentalist and Cool It.
+He is president of The Copenhagen Consensus Center, a think-tank that researches the smartest ways to do good in the world, a visiting professor at the Copenhagen Business School, and author of The Skeptical Environmentalist and Cool It.
 Cool It challenges our understanding of the environment and global warming and suggests that statements about the strong, ominous, and immediate consequences of global warming are often wildly exaggerated.
 Lomborg believes we need a stronger focus on smart solutions rather than excessive if well-intentioned efforts, and thinks we must put global warming in perspective.
 Lomborg is also the subject of the documentary film Cool It, released in 2012.

 In his highly informative and well-researched presentations, Lomborg challenges widely held beliefs and addresses the most serious challenges facing the world today.
 He systematically examines the most important global crises and offers sustainable solutions.
 Bjørn Lomborg has lectured around the world and is a frequent participant in the current climate debate, with commentaries in such publications as The New York Times, The Wall Street Journal, The Globe and Mail, The Guardian, The Daily and Sunday Telegraph, The Times (London), The Australian, and The Economist.
 He has also appeared on CNN, BBC, CNBC, ABC, and PBS.